totaljs/jComponent/readme.md

 // {String} appends the value to each URL address `?language=$language`
 // called via jComponent, default: "".

+$.components.localstorage = 'jcomponent';
+// {String} is a prefix for all cache keys.

 $.components.parser(function(path, value, type) { // Example
     // this === component
     // type === [data-component-type]